Gireesh456/BACKUP_SCRIPT/README.md

 **RUNNING THE SCRIPT:**
-./SCRIPT_NAME -d "destination" -s "source" -o "statistics file" These source, destination, statistics CSV file should be command line arguements.
+./SCRIPT_NAME -d "destination" -s "source" -o "statistics file" These source, destination, statistics CSV file should be command line arguements, can be specified in any order with the corresponding options.

 we will use crontabs to schedule the back-up every-day at 12am.